Jeremiah-Clark/Blog/blog/20260525-Shell_Scripts_to_Launch_CLI_Tools.md

 Let’s break it down line by line:

-- `#!/bin/bash` is called the **shebang** or **hasbang** line.
+- `#!/bin/bash` is called the **shebang** or **hashbang** line.
 It tells macOS which interpreter to use when running the file.
 In this case, it specifies the *Bash* shell (*Bash* and its alternatives are beyond the scope of this article).
 When you double-click the script, macOS automatically opens it in your default terminal.
 - `mo` is the command that launches the *Mole* tool.

 This is an example of a very basic shell script.
 Nothing more is required; only this text needs to be included in the file.